CEEMS API Server configuration skeleton

 queries:

-# Average CPU utilisation
+# Average CPU utilization

 avg_cpu_usage: